Liquid369/blank/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Flits Core release.
+The project leader is the release manager for each FLITS Core release.

 Copyright
 ---------